UPDATED SEPTEMBER 20, 2016

 She is Sarah Baker 40 KY, James 28 IL, William 14 IL, Tabatha A. 12 IL, Henry 10 IL, Thomas B. 8 IL, Sarah 5 IL.
 She is Barnet's widow.
 He died here March 17, 1846.
 Barnet was a son of Laban Putman of South Carolina.
 Southern Putman family.

-He lives in Batavia, and is 32 IL, his wife (can't read name) 23 IL, E. (Eber?) a son 6 IL, Mary 4 IL and another son 1 IL.
-He must be Eber or Samuel’s son, as they were the only ones in this area back before 1820.
+He is indexed as E. Pateneau but looks like Patman or Putman and lives in Batavia, and is 32 IL, his wife S. (can't read name) 23 IL, E. (Eber, Edwin?) a son 6 IL, Mary 4 IL and another son Camean 1 IL.
+He might be Eber or Samuel’s son, as they were the only ones in this area back before 1820.

 LUCINDA PUTMAN Compton, Kane County